-We had a vision to create something different to other befriending projects and more traditional hospice models: a group of advocates for social change, and to empower them to promote compassion within their own communities.
+We had the vision to create something different from other befriending projects and more traditional hospice models: a group of advocates for social change and to empower them to promote compassion within their communities.

 These values reflect the project today and have evolved through practice, learning and the involvement of the community.

-A key part of the project is the relationships which develop with the hospice, with community members, between compassionate neighbours themselves and with the wider community.
+A key part of the project is the relationships that develop with the hospice, with community members, between compassionate neighbours themselves and with the wider community.

-We aim to make the relationship between compassionate neighbour and community member as reciprocal as possible and we encourage all those involved to get more connected to their local community.
+We aim to make the relationship between compassionate neighbours and community members as reciprocal as possible, and we encourage all those involved to get more connected to their local community.